 5. Label pricing strategies

 The price is very important in the case of marketing strategies.
 It is a component of the product, but also the most flexible element of a business.
-Here, a common marketing strategy is the introduction of discounts.
+Here, a common strategy is the introduction of discounts.
 However, these strategies shall be sketched once the rivals’ pricing tactics are researched and understood.

 6. Develop tactics to support your goals

 Sketch your marketing mix following the 7 Ps of marketing.
 If you can pick up an accurate blend of marketing across the 7Ps, your strategy will turn towards success.
 For the online environment, covering all seven components while delivering brand promises and customer experience is a must.
+You should also improve your content marketing Strategies.

 7. Choose your marketing channels and tools